-RESOLVED, That section 8 of article 15 of the Constitution of the State of Nevada be amended to read as follows:
+RESOLVED, That Section 8 of Article 15 of the Nevada Constitution be amended to read as follows:

 [Sec:] Sec.
-8. The Legislature shall provide for the speedy publication of all Statute laws of a general nature, and such decisions of the Supreme Court [,] and the Court of Appeals, as it may deem expedient; and all laws and judicial decisions [shall] must be free for publication by any person; Provided, that no judgment of the Supreme Court or the Court of Appeals shall take effect and be operative until the Opinion of the Court in such case [shall be] is filed with the Clerk of said Court.
+8. The Legislature shall provide for the speedy publication of all statute laws of a general nature [,] and such decisions of the Supreme Court [,] and the court of appeals, if established by the Legislature, as it may deem expedient. [; and all] All laws and judicial decisions [shall] must be free for publication by any person. [; provided, that no] No judgment of the Supreme Court or the court of appeals shall take effect and be operative until the opinion of the court in such case [shall be] is filed with the clerk of said court.